Amal-Mathew204/Mountain-Hikers-Weather-App/README.md

 ## About

 This is a university group project for Graphical Interfaces Module.
-It's a web based weather application for mountain climbers.
+It's a web based weather application for mountain hikers.
 The application provides various forecast data and graphical weather data for mountain locations across the globe.

 ### Features